 If you insert a microSD card into the Wyze Cam, you can enable continuous video recording.
 Another option is to subscribe to Wyze Cam Plus ($1.25/month per camera), which lets you record video for as long as there’s motion, and there’s no cool-down period between clips.
-You also get person detection, and coming in late 2020 or early 20201 will be package, face, animal, and vehicle detection.
+You also get person, package, and vehicle detection, and coming in 2021 will be pet and face detection.

 Wyze Cam v3 review: Verdict